-Additionally, all liquidation purchases cannot be refunded, returned, or exchanged.
+You can’t refund, return, or exchange all liquidation purchases.
 You can access liquidation orders through your invoices, orders, and order history fulfilled by Amazon Warehouse package deals.

 Amazon FBA liquidation is a process that helps sellers prevent losses from dead stock.
 However, you must pay storage fees for inventory, which covers only a limited time.

-If the stock stays longer in the warehouse, you’ll have to pay extra.
+If the stock stays longer in the warehouse, you must pay extra.
 The same applies to returned products.

-This will allow you to recover a portion of your inventory cost while avoiding monthly costs and long-term storage fees.
+This program lets you recover a portion of your inventory cost while avoiding monthly costs and long-term storage fees.
 You can also use the extra money to cover your bills and the storage space for fast-selling products.